intel/optimized-models/pytorch/README.md

 ```

 ## Transfer pytorch model to onnx model
-    below code is an example:
+    below code is an example for resnet50:
 ```
         import torch
         import torchvision.models as models